Ariana Austin Makonnen: Personal life

 She met Prince Joel Dawit Makonnen, a great-grandson of the last Emperor of Ethiopia, at Pearl nightclub in Washington, D.C. in December 2005.
-She and Prince Joel Dawit Makonnen got engaged in 2014.
+She and Prince Joel Dawit Makonnen were engaged in 2014.
 The couple were married on 9 September 2017 in an Ethiopian Orthodox ceremony at Debre Genet Medhanealem Ethiopian Orthodox Tewahido Church in Temple Hills, Maryland.
-Makonnen converted to Ethiopian Orthodoxy shortly before the wedding.
+Makonnen converted from Presbyterianism to Orthodox Christianity shortly before the wedding.
 The wedding, which was officiated by thirteen priests, was featured in The New York Times and went viral, receiving international attention.
 The couple were both crowned during the ceremony per Orthodox matrimony tradition.
 The reception was held at Foxchase Manor in Manassas, Virginia.
 There were over three hundred guests at the wedding, including Prince Ermias Sahle Selassie, Prince Paul Makonnen, Prince Phillip Makonnen, Prince Beedemariam Makonnen, Princess Mary Asfaw Wossen, Johnnetta Cole, Sharon Pratt, and Brandon Todd.
 The wedding festivities lasted five days, from 5 September until 10 September.

-Prior to the wedding of Prince Harry and Meghan Markle, media outlets listed Makonnen along with Princess Angela of Liechtenstein, Princess Keisha Omilana of Ipetu-Ijesha, Princess Sikhanyiso Dlamini of Swaziland, Emma Thynn, Viscountess Weymouth, Cécile de Massy, Princess Sarah Culberson, and Monica von Neumann as modern examples of black royal and noble women.
-A resurgence of articles about African royalty and nobles of African heritage, including Makonnen, circulated after the British royal wedding.
+In 2020, she and her husband moved to Los Angeles.